Georgia to conduct full by-hand count of presidential race ballots, secretary of state says - KESQ

 He said he would officially designate the presidential race as the subject of the risk limiting audit later Wednesday.

-US Rep. Doug Collins, a Georgia Republican who’s leading the Trump campaign’s recount efforts in the state, on Tuesday requested a pre-certification “manual hand recount of every ballot cast within the State of Georgia” for president.

-Raffensperger on Wednesday denied that the state is going ahead with the audit because the Trump campaign asked them.

-Raffensperger said after the results are certified on November 20, if there a candidate within the 0.5% margin, they will still be entitled to request a “recount” but that it would be a “scan recount” done by machines.
+Raffensperger said once the results are certified on November 20, a candidate within the 0.5% margin will still be able to request a “recount,” but that it would be a “scanned recount” done by machines.

 He acknowledged that the audit would be expensive and “a heavy lift” and that election workers will be working overtime.